The True Cost of Employee Misclassification: A Country-by-Country Breakdown (2026)

 Multiplier is built for companies that want...

-• The contract label does not protect you.
-In Germany, France, Brazil, the Netherlands, and Australia, regulators look at how the working relationship actually operates, not what it says on paper.
+The contract label does not protect you.
+Regulators in Germany, France, Brazil, the Netherlands, and Australia look at how the working relationship actually operates — not what it says on paper.

-• Lookback periods are long.
-The standard is 3 to 6 years across most markets.
-In Germany, intentional misclassification triggers a 30-year retroactive assessment under §25 SGB IV, with 12% annual interest.
+Lookback periods are long.
+The standard is 3 to 6 years.
+In Germany, intentional misclassification triggers a 30-year retroactive assessment under §25 SGB IV with 12% annual interest compounding on everything owed.

-• Enforcement is accelerating.
-The Netherlands lifted its moratorium on January 1, 2025.
+Enforcement is accelerating globally.
+The Netherlands lifted its moratorium January 1, 2025.
 The EU Platform Work Directive takes effect in 2026.
 The US, UK, and Australia are using AI-assisted auditing to identify misclassification at scale.

-• An Employer of Record eliminates misclassification risk entirely by making the EOR the legal employer of record in each country, transferring classification liability away from your company.
+An Employer of Record eliminates misclassification risk entirely — the EOR becomes the legal employer in each country, transferring all classification liability away from your company before any audit begins.

 Nike is staring down a potential $530 million tax bill.
 Uber paid $100 million in a single US state.
 Glovo was fined €79 million in Spain, then €57 million again the following year.